onecoinbuybus/PolySolSimulator/README.md

 cd PolySolSimulator
 python run_md.py
 ```
-Firstly a file named "test_run" will be created.The solvent cell of actone will be automatically generated, and then combined with polystyrern to form a mixed cell for EMD simulation
+Firstly a file named "test_run" will be created.The solvent cell of actone will be automatically generated, and then combined with polystyrene to form a mixed cell for EMD simulation

 ## Advanced Usage
 ```python